B.S. in Cybersecurity: Cyber Operations Specialization

 Gain Expert-Level Knowledge of Operating System Defense

 Address one of the hottest topics in cybersecurity with the Cyber Operations specialization of Utica University’s online Bachelor of Science in Cybersecurity.

 You’ll delve into cyber-defense strategies that keep organizations safe from cyber threats.
 Plus, you’ll learn to embed security measures directly into the emerging Global Information Grid and create encryption codes that allow users to pass information between systems securely.

 Utica University is a leader in cybersecurity education, designated as a National Center of Academic Excellence by the Department of Homeland Security and the National Security Agency.

 The rate of cyberattacks is outpacing the number of skilled professionals who can detect, prevent, stop, and mitigate their damage.
 There’s a worldwide gap of 3.4 million cybersecurity workers1, and 80% of IT decision-makers say they’ve had a breach due to a lack of cybersecurity skills or awareness at their company.2

-The hardest jobs to fill involve intrusion detection, secure software development, and attack mitigation1 — which are just some of the top skills you can learn in our B.S. in Cybersecurity with a Cyber Operations specialization.
-Graduate prepared to qualify for up to 84 percent of U.S. cybersecurity postings that demand a bachelor’s degree, roles that pay, on average, 9 percent more than similar IT positions.3
+The hardest jobs to fill involve cloud security, security operations, and network security2 — which are just some of the skills you can learn in our B.S. in Cybersecurity with a Cyber Operations specialization.
+Graduate prepared to qualify for cybersecurity postings that demand a bachelor’s degree, like penetration tester, which comes with an average salary of $91,066 per year.3

 CAREER SPOTLIGHT: PENETRATION TESTER